 A deed of gift is a legal agreement between the archives and a donor documenting the terms of the donation (e.g. restrictions on access and use/rights).

 The Archives seeks the following types of donations from University faculty staff, students and alumni:

 Donations of material reflecting the history of Bristol and the East Bay area are also welcome.
-The Archives two largest outside donations to date are the Fulton Family Papers, Anne “Pete” Baker Records, and the George T. Downing Papers.
+The Archives three largest outside donations to date are the Fulton Family Papers, Anne “Pete” Baker Records, and the George T. Downing Papers.

 Using materials from its collections, the Archives prepares two exhibits each year, one focusing on the history and accomplishments of the University and the other highlighting past commencement programs.
 Under the direction of our Special Collections Librarian, Christine Fagan, the Library creates an annual exhibit celebrating a book with a prominent anniversary.
 This year’s selection is John Steinbeck’s The Grapes of Wrath, celebrating its 75th anniversary in 2014.